TV Advertising Costs in the UK

-A question we’re asked a lot: How much does a TV advert cost?
+A question we’re asked a lot: How much does it cost to advertise on TV?

 Answer: There are two TV advertising costs: buying adverts the spots between TV shows in the UK.
 For example, rates for the smaller digital channels start at around £50 to £150 for day time up to £150 to £300 for peak time.
 TV adverts during Good Morning Britain or Lorraine can cost between £3,000 – £4,000.
-And production costs for actually making the TV advert these can range from around £30,000 for a very simple TV commercial to £250,000 for a blockbuster TV advert with top stars and a famous music track.
+And production costs for actually making the TV advert these can range from around £25,000 for a very simple TV commercial to £250,000 for a blockbuster TV advert with top stars and a famous music track.

 Media planning is crucial to the success of your TV advertising campaign.
 Toast build bespoke media packages to ensure the TV ads we create are seen by the right people, at the right time and on the right channels.
 Before setting out to build a successful TV advertising campaign, a robust media planning strategy must be planned.
 Deciding which TV channels offer the best fit with your brand’s demographic makes sure your TV advertising costs aren’t wasted.
 If you’re new to TV media planning and need more information on the process of getting an advert TV see our How to advertise on TV guide in the About Us menu.